 Here are the official Microsoft KB articles with the public build lists for the most recent major versions of SQL Server:

 As you do your research across your data estate, you will probably find some “weird” build numbers that are not on the CU build list for your major version of SQL Server.
 This usually happens when Microsoft Update pulls down and installs a GDR security update on top of whatever CU build you previously had installed.
+These GDR updates usually show up in Microsoft “Patch Tuesday” releases.

 This is bad for two reasons.
 First, I don’t think you should be letting Microsoft Update install SQL Server patches on its schedule.
 You should be doing it on your schedule.
 Second, if this is happening, it is a sign that your organization has room for improvement on your patching implementation.